-Sriram has been elected a fellow of the following societies: American Institute for Medical and Biological Engineering (AIMBE), Asia Pacific Artificial Intelligence Association (AAIA), American Society of Mechanical Engineers (ASME), the American Association for the Advancement of Science (AAAS), the Institute of Electrical and Electronics Engineers (IEEE), the Solid Modeling Association (SMA), International Council on Systems Engineering (INCOSE), and the Washington Academy of Sciences.
+Sriram has been elected a fellow of the following societies: American Institute for Medical and Biological Engineering (AIMBE), Asia Pacific Artificial Intelligence Association (AAIA), American Society of Mechanical Engineers (ASME), the American Association for the Advancement of Science (AAAS), the Institute of Electrical and Electronics Engineers (IEEE), the Solid Modeling Association (SMA), International Council on Systems Engineering (INCOSE), and the Washington Academy of Sciences (WAS).
 He is also a Distinguished Member (life) of the Association for Computing Machinery (ACM) and a Senior Member (life) of AAAI.
 In 2023, Sriram was elected as an honorary member of the Institute of Industrial and Systems Engineers (IISE) – the highest honor IISE grants to an individual of acknowledged professional eminence who is not a member of IISE.